 • Environmental health and biodiversity

 Silicon, acquired from the soil, has long been known to benefit agricultural plants by alleviating the effects of numerous biotic and abiotic stresses, including herbivores, pathogens and environmental extremes.
 Research into the ecological significance of silicon in plant interactions is more recent but we have made a number of breakthroughs in recent years, including understanding how plants regulate Si uptake and constraining silicon budgets in ecosystems.
 Ecologists have proposed that plants use silicon in structural and protective roles at a cheaper cost than carbon-based compounds allowing plants to deploy resources elsewhere (e.g. secondary metabolites with defensive functions).
 Together, these functions raise the prospect that we may be able to better use silicon for plant protection and possibly climate change adaptation.
-This symposium will draw together ecologists working in diverse areas of silicon function in plants including:
+This symposium will draw together ecologists working in diverse areas of silicon function in plants to answer questions such as:

 We aim to identify recent advances in the role of silicon in plant ecology from the genetic level to an ecosystem perspective.
 This synthesis will identify how silicon could be used to address contemporary challenges such as plant protection, food security and adaptation to the effects of global climate change and extreme events.